-Cyberattacks hit Ukrainian government sites, major banks
+Cyberattacks knock out sites of Ukrainian army, major banks

 Ukraine has been subject to a steady diet of Russian aggression in cyberspace since 2014, when Russia annexed the Crimean Peninsula and backed separatists in eastern Ukraine.

-The attacks follow a Jan.
-14 cyberattack that damaged servers at Ukraine’s State Emergency Service and at the Motor Transport Insurance Bureau with a malicious “wiper” cloaked as ransomware.
+On Jan.
+14, a cyberattack that damaged servers at Ukraine’s State Emergency Service and at the Motor Transport Insurance Bureau with a malicious “wiper” cloaked as ransomware.
 The damage proved minimal — some cybersecurity experts think that was by design, given the capabilities of Russian state-backed hackers.
 A message posted simultaneously on dozens of defaced Ukrainian government websites said: “Be afraid and expect the worst.”

-Such attacks are apt to continue as Russian President Vladimir Putin tries to “degrade” and “delegitimize” trust in Ukrainian institutions, the cybersecurity firm CrowdStrike said in a blog post.
+Such attacks are apt to continue as Putin tries to “degrade” and “delegitimize” trust in Ukrainian institutions, the cybersecurity firm CrowdStrike said in a subsequent blog post.

-Ukraine has been the premier testing ground of cyberconflict.
 In the winters of 2015 and 2016, attacks on Ukraine’s power grid attributed to Russia’s GRU military intelligence agency temporarily knocked out power.

 Russia’s GRU has also been blamed for perhaps the most devastating cyberattack ever.
 Targeting companies doing business in Ukraine in 2017, the NotPetya virus caused over $10 billion in damage worldwide.
 The virus, also disguised as ransomware, was a “wiper” virus that scrubbed entire networks.